Amutorch XT45 SBT90.2 review

 Driver & User Interface:

-The switch is a mechanical switch, so you wwitch the light ON and OFF with a full press.
+Modes: The switch is a mechanical switch, so you switch the light ON and OFF with a full press.
 After the light is switched ON, it will start in the last memorized mode (except Turbo, which is not memorized).
 To cycle through the modes: use a half-press.

-What is worth mentioning, Amutorched seems to have released an updated UI which differs from the one I review here, which utilizes another sequence and has a strobe mode.
+What is worth mentioning, Amutorched seems to have released an updated UI that differs from the one I review here, which utilizes another sequence and has a strobe mode.

 The updated UI is (Not this flashlight)